Q-Minh/nihu/dox/homogeneous_collection.md

 ...
 ~~~~~~

-As each A class is derived from the previous A class, the A3 class contains each element type vectors.
+As each `Ai` class is derived from the previous `A(i-1)` class, class `A3` contains each element type vectors.
 The general recursive implementation of this inheritance pattern can be written as

 ~~~~~~{.cpp}
 template <class TypeVector>